Divorce and Children: Military Parenting During Divorce

 Divorce is a challenging and emotional time, especially if you have children.
 Aside from the mental and emotional issues you may be facing, mixing divorce and children also means you need to come up with custody and visitation rights as well as a reasonable financial agreement.

-Adding military deployment to the mix can make it even more challenging.
-But that does not you’re your children should take the backseat and be compromised.
+But that does not mean your children should take the backseat and be compromised.
 Both you and your ex-spouse can still successfully parent despite these tough times.

 1. Don't create a bad impression of your spouse in your children's minds.
 One of the most common divorce and children parenting mistakes happens when both parties try to win the affection of their kids by bad-mouthing the other partner.
 No matter how strong your negative feelings are toward your ex-spouse, do not let your children see them.
 Your children should still see the best of their parents.

 3. Don't teach your child to lie about what's happening in the house.
-Co-parenting with your ex-spouse means that each party should know what is going on in the household.
-Having your children lie to your ex-spouse just to make him feel like an outsider is a terrible mistake.
+Co-parenting with your ex-spouse means each parent should know what is going on in both households.
+Asking your children lie to your ex-spouse to make him or her feel like an outsider is a mistake that can significantly harm your kids.
 Both parties should still be there for your children during important events by making them aware of what is happening.

-And being away for deployment or stationed far away does not mean that the other military parent partner is no longer a part of the kids’ lives.
-Let them be aware of any special occasions, recent achievements or even just minor misdemeanors of the kids.
+Being away for deployment or stationed far away does not mean that the other military parent partner is no longer a part of the kids’ lives.
+Make them aware of any special occasions, recent achievements and everyday happenings in the kids' lives.

-5. Keep revenge and jealousy aside.
-Going through a broken relationship can leave pain and scars.
+6. Keep revenge and jealousy aside.
+Breaking up can leave pain and scars.
 Even though it’s hard, you and your ex-spouse should set aside these personal feelings and work with each other for the benefit of your kids.
 Keep your kids' best interests in mind, and make sure that your actions and words don’t have a negative effect on your children.
-If one of you has found a new partner, respect that relationship.
-Accept that no matter how hard both of you have tried, your marriage is over.
+If your ex has found a new partner, respect that relationship.
+Accept that no matter how hard you tried, your marriage is over.

 Ending your marriage does not mean that you can no longer both be good parents.